Abdulhadipegasus/Abdulhadipegasus/README.md

 - 👋 Hi, I’m @Abdulhadi
-- 👀 I’m interested in AI, coding and Mobile App Development.
+- 👀 I’m interested in AI, coding and Web App Development.
-- 🌱 I’m currently learning Electronics, Mobile App Development and different coding languages.
+- 🌱 I’m currently learning Devops and GenAI.
-- 💞️ I’m looking to collaborate on Mobile App Development, Flutter or Mendix, Graphic designing,Arduino projects and AI.
+- 💞️ I’m looking to collaborate on Full Stack web dev projects as well as saas.
 - 📫 How to reach me? just send me mail on abdulhadipegasus@gmail.com

 <!---